MoTrPAC/MotrpacRatTraining6moData/README.md

 retrieve and explore the data. *A link to the MotrpacRatTraining6mo vignette will be added shortly.*

+*A link to the MotrpacRatTraining6moData vignette will be added shortly.*

 ### About MoTrPAC
 MoTrPAC is a national research consortium designed to discover and perform preliminary characterization of the range of molecular transducers (the